 - Go to the DNS provider you use to manage the domain you’re adding to Mailgun.
 (Note: Mailgun provides some links to some common DNS providers, so you might be able to save a bit of time.).

-Pro Tip: Cloudflare is our recommended provider for the fastest DNS services and we’ve written a comprehensive guide for MyListing website owners.
+Pro Tip: Cloudflare is my recommended provider for the fastest DNS services and I’ve written the Implement Cloudflare’s CDN For Better MyListing Security And Performance.

 - Add the DNS sending records that are provided by Mailgun.
 (Note: Most website owners will be able to skip the MX records, as those should already be added for use with solutions like Microsoft 365, Google Workspace, etc.).

 - Click the ‘Verify DNS Settings’ button, once all the desired DNS records have been added.
-(Note: It can take up to 48 hours for the DNS settings to propagate across the web and that is why we highly recommend Cloudflare, as it propagates almost instantly.).
+(Note: It can take up to 48 hours for the DNS settings to propagate across the web and that is why I highly recommend Cloudflare, which propagates almost instantly.).

 - Continue clicking on the ‘Verify DNS Settings’ button, until Mailgun kicks you into their ‘Overview’ page, which means your DNS has been properly validated.
 (Note: You will also receive an email notification once DNS is ready to go.).